 6.10.1 The Commissioner recognises the importance of ensuring that all staff involved in the treasury management function are fully equipped to undertake the duties and responsibilities allocated to them.
 It will therefore seek to appoint individuals who are both capable and experienced and will provide training for staff to enable them to maintain an appropriate level of expertise, knowledge and skills.
-The Chief Financial Officer, in consultation with the Director of Corporate Services, will recommend and implement, where appropriate, the necessary arrangements.
+The Chief Financial Officer will recommend and implement, where appropriate, the necessary arrangements.